phamcongthuy/challenge/_connect/coro-southern-california.md

   continue to strengthen and revitalize the region.
 Additionally, NLP will be positioned to launch in other communities in Los Angeles, allowing Coro to expand its impact and reach in Southern California.
-category_metrics: >-
+category_metrics:
-  ['Government responsiveness to residents’ needs', 'Participation in neighborhood councils', 'Rates of volunteerism']
+  - Government responsiveness to residents’ needs
+  - Participation in neighborhood councils
+  - Rates of volunteerism
+category_other:
-category_other: '[''LA is the healthiest place to LIVE'']'
+  - LA is the healthiest place to LIVE
-unique_identifier: i8v40djp
 category: connect
 uri: /connect/coro-southern-california/
 order: 13
 project_image: /assets/images/connect/coro-southern-california.jpg
-project_proposal_impact: []

 ---